rl1987/trickster.dev/tricksterblog/content/post/sending-notifications-programmatically.md

 >>> smtp.close()
 ```

-Here we used `email` module to construct the exact textual structure of message we are sending, which is generally more desirable
+Here we used [`email`](https://docs.python.org/3/library/email.html#module-email) module to construct the exact textual
+structure of message we are sending, which is generally more desirable
-over having your code generate it, like it was done in `smtplib` sample code.
+over having your own code generate it, like it was done in `smtplib` sample code.

 Note however that you would need to go through a procedure of verifying your sender email address with SendGrid or AWS SES.